 - September 12, 2012.
 Ten years on from the Budapest Open Access Initiative: setting the default to open.
 A reaffirmation of the 2002 Budapest Open Access Initiative (above), ten years later, with new recommendations for the next ten years.

 - October 22, 2012.
 Brussels Declaration on Open Access.
 Signed by Paul Magnette, Ingrid Lieten, and Jean-Marc Nollet as an expansion and reiteration of Belgium's commitment to Open Access for publicly funded research following the country's earlier signing of the Berlin Declaration on Open Access in 2007.
 English and French translations are available here.

 - February 6-8, 2013.
 The Tasman Declaration.
 From the inaugural New Zealand Australia Open Research Conference.

 - June 2013.
 The Scottish Open Education Declaration.
 From the Open Scotland Summit.
-Supports the creation and use of open educational resources, in line with earlier declarations like the 2012 Paris OER Declaration and the European Commissions Opening Up Education Initiative.
+Supports the creation and use of open educational resources in agreement with the 2012 Paris OER Declaration and the European Commissions Opening Up Education Initiative.
 Declaration derived from the 2012 Paris OER Declaration.

 - June 17-18, 2013.
 G8 Lough Erne Declaration.
 From the The UK Prime Minister's Office as part of the 2013 G8 Summit.

 - October 22, 2013.
 The Declaration on Open Data.
 From the Global Open Data Initiative.
 Calls to advance open government data.
 Blog post announcing the declaration is available here.